-10. Ten Year Housing Plan: Strategic Initiatives - Program Delivery- CD Planners

-These are the program delivery costs incurred by the Department of Community Development in the form of staff costs, and other related direct or indirect costs.
+- 10. Ten Year Housing Plan- Strategic Initiatives- Program Delivery- CD Planners- These are the program delivery costs incurred by the Department of Community Development in the form of staff costs, and other related direct or indirect costs.

-11. Ten Year Housing Plan: Safe Housing Initiatives - Home Repair and Rehab

-The Division of Neighborhood Services will provide direct assistance to low to moderate-income occupants for rehabilitation, repair and maintenance of owner-occupied residential structures.
+- 11. Ten Year Housing Plan- Safe Housing Initiatives- Home Repair and Rehab- The Division of Neighborhood Services will provide direct assistance to low to moderate income occupants for rehabilitation, repair and maintenance of owner-occupied residential structures.
 Assistance is provided in the form of grants, rebates, loans or forgivable loans.
 Programs offered include:

-- Repair-A-Home (RAH)
+- Repair-A-Home (RAH),

-- Senior Housing Assistance Program (SHAP)
+- Senior Housing Assistance Program (SHAP),

+- Homeowner Rehab Gap Financing (AAH);

-- Furnace Repair
+- Furnace Repair;

-- Furnace Replacement
+- Furnace Replacement;

-- Hot water Tank Replacement
+- Hot water Tank Replacement,

-- Tree Trimming
+- Tree Trimming,

-- Gutter Program
+- Gutter Program,

-- Exterior Paint Program
+- Exterior Paint Program and

-- Other programs proposed or under development
+- other programs proposed or under development.

-Repair-A-Home (RAH) - The program is designed to assist low to moderate-income (80% of area medium income) homeowners with code required repairs to their primary residence.
+Repair-A-Home (RAH)- The program is designed to assist low to moderate income homeowners with code required repairs to their primary residence.
 The primary residence must be classified either as a one (1) or two (2) family dwelling only.
 The residence must be repaired or rehabilitated per the City's Priority Scope of Services.
 The repairs are provided to the eligible homeowner through a 50% forgivable loan through the City.
 The Program is available on a citywide basis.
 All applicants must own and occupy their primary residence for a minimum of one (1) year, and be current on their property taxes.
-Based on HUD 2021 income guidelines, RAH loans are limited to applicants with annual incomes up to \$44,050 for single person households and \$50,350 for two person households.
-The maximum loan amount for single family properties is \$60,000, and for a two-family property it is \$80,000.
+The program is designed to assist low or moderate income (80% of median income) homeowners or rental properties to be rented to low or moderate income (80% of median income) tenants.

-Senior Housing Assistance Program (SHAP) - The program is designed to assist low-income (35% of area median income) seniors or disabled homeowners with the repair of one (1) critical health and safety repair to their primary residence.
+Senior Housing Assistance Program (SHAP)- The program is designed to assist low income seniors or disabled homeowners with the repair of two (2) critical health and safety repairs to their primary residence.
 The primary residence must be classified either as a one (1) or two (2) family dwelling unit, and work will only be done in the unit occupied by the homeowner.
-Eligible repairs could include: roof and gutters, porches, whole house electrical, whole house plumbing, wheelchair ramp or lift.
+Eligible repairs could include: roof and gutters, porch(s), whole house electrical, whole house plumbing, wheelchair ramp or lift.
 The repairs are provided to the eligible homeowner in the form of a grant.
-The average grant amount for each item repaired for a single-family structure is \$16,000 and \$18,000 for each item repaired in a two-family structure.
-Based on HUD 2021 income guidelines, SHAP grants are limited to applicants with annual incomes up to \$19,250 for single person households and \$22,000 for two person households.
+The average grant amount for each item repaired for a single-family structure is \$12,000 and \$14,000 for each item repaired in a two-family structure.

-Furnace Repair Program - The program is designed to assist low-income (50% of area median income) homeowners with minor furnace repairs.
+Furnace Repair Program- The program is designed to assist low-income homeowners with minor furnace repairs.
 The primary residence must be classified either as a one (1) or two (2) family dwelling only.
-Furnace Repair grants are limited to applicants with annual incomes up to \$27,550 for single person households and \$31,450 for two person households.
 The repair is only provided to the unit of the eligible homeowner in the form of a grant.
 The program is available on a citywide basis by calling Community Housing Solutions.

-Furnace and Hot Water Tank Replacement Program - The program is designed to assist low income (50% of area median income) homeowners with emergency furnace replacement or hot water tank replacement.
+Furnace and Hot Water Tank Replacement Program- The program is designed to assist low income (50% of median income) homeowners with emergency furnace replacement or hot water tank replacement.
 The primary residence must be classified either as a one (1) or two (2) family dwelling only.
 The replacement is only provided to the unit of the eligible homeowner in the form of a grant.
-Furnace & Hot Water Tank Replacement grants are limited to applicants with annual incomes up to \$27,550 for single person households and \$31,450 for two person households.
 The program is available on a citywide basis by calling Community Housing Solutions (CHS).
 This is a collaborative program between the Department of Community Development and Community Housing Solutions.